kcawley/NEON-quick-start-guides-1/DP1.20193.001/Table.joining.md

-sbd_backgroundFieldCondData|Any other table|Join not recommended: data can be related by date and site of sampling sbd_conductivityFieldData|Any other table|Join not recommended: conductivity data are measured at much higher frequency than other tables sbd_plateauMeasurementFieldData|Any other table|Join not recommended: data can be related by date and site of sampling sbd_backgroundFieldCondData|Any other table|Join not recommended: data can be related by date and site of sampling sbd_backgroundFieldSaltData|Any other table than those above|Join not recommended: data can be related by date and site of sampling
+sbd_backgroundFieldCondData|Any other table|Join not recommended: data can be related by date and site of sampling sbd_conductivityFieldData|Any other table|Join not recommended: conductivity data are measured at much higher frequency than other tables sbd_plateauMeasurementFieldData|Any other table|Join not recommended: data can be related by date and site of sampling sbd_plateauMeasurementFieldData|Any other table than those above|Join not recommended: data can be related by date and site of sampling sbd_backgroundFieldCondData|Any other table|Join not recommended: data can be related by date and site of sampling sbd_backgroundFieldSaltData|Any other table than those above|Join not recommended: data can be related by date and site of sampling